Kemba beats LeBron for 1st time, Celtics top LA 139-107

 He did not return the rest of the quarter, as the Celtics turned a six-point deficit into a three-point lead.
 They built on it in the second, when Tatum scored 13 points and Kanter had 12 to give Boston a 69-55 lead at the break.

-David finished with nine points and four rebounds in 23 minutes.
+Davis finished with nine points and four rebounds in 23 minutes.

+“I was just trying to get back into game shape and get back in rhythm,” Davis said.
+“For the most part, I felt fine.”

 STAR-STUDDED